kswhyte/birds-eye-community/README.md

 #Bird's Eye Community

-By the end of this session we will have established Capstone projects that’ll guide your last three weeks in the program.
-It’s your final project which means it’s your last opportunity to build something your really proud of and can show off for your portfolio.
-It’s also the last time you will get to work with your cohort-mates and master your workflow before becoming a professional developer.
-Take risks, be creative, work nicely with your team and build something useful for others.
+Managing and overseeing community resources can be difficult.
+Whether you live with a group of people, roommates, or family, smoothly managing all that needs to be tracked and taken care of regarding your living needs is no easy task.
+Keeping an account of what people said, what needs to be done, or keeping track of what unique link, book, or movie that was mentioned over a meal can be lost in the wind.

+Bird's Eye Community is a one-stop shop for taking care of communicating needs, issues, and other related home-life needs--all centered around the roof you live under.
+By authenticating with google, you can sign in to an account and click various channels that are pre-setup to allow an easy categorization of anything that needs attention including your bills, house-maintenance, garden, or creative pursuits.

+This app is a SLACK-like app for communicating to your family, roommates, or a community over different  channels to keep important topics separated so that nothing gets lost in the fray.

 [Original Assignment](http://frontend.turing.io/projects/capstone.html)

-[Live Version...coming soon on Heroku]
+[Live Version...coming soon on Firebase]

 ---

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was spawned with [Create React App](https://github.com/facebookincubator/create-react-app).